-There are two main indications for considering Cheek Augmentation.
+There are two main indications for considering cheek augmentation.
 The initial is having relatively flat cheeks.
 This is usually a racial or genetic appearance that is often thought to be less attractive than having high cheekbones.
-The procedure is usually sort after by younger people in their twenties to forties.
+The cheek implants procedure is usually sort after by younger people in their twenties to forties.
 The sub malar implant is very similar to the cheek implant but it is slightly lower, below the actual height of the cheekbone into the hollow that develops as the face ages and loses volume.

 In our information sheet ‘The Aging Face’ it explains four main aging factors: